codebuds33/ansible-docker-test-env/README.md

 - Make sure maria waits before trying to trigger to user rights
 - add more default roles !!
 - Maybe once more OSes are defined add a local host to be able to generate local dev envs rapidly and not just limit this to the testing of servers
-- Anything that come into your mind !
+- Anything that comes into your mind !